-It is easy to get around Valencia – the traffic is busy but still manageable, roads and bike paths are in good condition and there are reliable and affordable public transport options such as the bus and the underground system.
+It is easy to get around Valencia – the traffic is busy but manageable, roads and bike paths are in good condition and there are reliable and affordable public transport options such as the bus and the rail system.

-Additionally, thanks to its optimal size, sunny and warm weather, the flat landscape and its infrastructure, riding a bike or walking is one of the best choices for getting around Valencia
+Additionally, thanks to sunny, warm weather, and the flat landscape and its infrastructure, cycling and walking are both viable options for getting around Valencia.

 Public transport in Valencia